City of Southfield celebrates Juneteenth with week of activities and events June 12-21

 Alpha Kappa Alpha Juneteenth Brunch and Scholarship Program – June 19

 The Pearls of Service Foundation in partnership with the Southfield Area Chamber of Commerce will sponsor a Juneteenth Brunch in celebration of Education and Entrepreneurs to take place at D’Bo’s Daiquiris Restaurant, 28595 Northwestern Hwy.
 The event is in support and honor of small businesses in the community and is open to the first 110 people to register.
-Registration for the event will open on June 1, 2023 on the Southfield Chamber of Commerce website.
+Register for the event on the Southfield Chamber of Commerce website.

 The Friends of the Southfield Public Library Juneteenth Jazz and Blues Concert – June 21